Matthew-Davey/EasyNetQ.Migrations/README.md

 21:47:15.6974 Finished Deleting vhost 'Test'

 ```
+Successive migrations should be executed with the `-version ###` switch.
+In this case only migrations with a version number _greater than_ the specified value will be applied.

+You can also add the `-dryrun` switch.
+In this case `EasyNetQ.Migrations.Runner` will log its actions but will not make any changes to your RabbitMQ broker.

 ### Building from source
 * Requires Ruby v2.1.7 (not compatible with 2.2.3).
 If you need to run multiple Ruby versions use RVM (https://rvm.io/).
 On Windows use RubyInstaller (http://rubyinstaller.org/)
 * Requires Bundler (http://bundler.io/) `gem install bundler`